xbsoftware/enjoyhint/README.md

 About
 =========

-EnjoyHint is a simplest way to create interactive tutorials and hints for your site or web-application.
-Also It can be used for highlighting and signing application elements.
+**EnjoyHint** is a simplest way to create interactive tutorials and hints for your site or web-application.
+Also it can be used for highlighting and signing application elements.

 Dependencies
 =========